bakathefish/ASTRO-PET/README.md

 Everytime i want to go outside and shoot theres always the laziness preventing me. im always thinking what if its too bright, what if theres too many clouds, is the humidity right, is it time to go shoot yet or do i wait more. by the time iv figured it out all the motivation to shoot has faded, or the time to shoot has. so i figured if i have a small device pet telling me exactly what to do and if its a good idea to shoot, without me ever leaving the comfort of my bed, its perfect. i wanted something that would work anywhere regardless of if i had wifi.

-right now im only doing the most basic things with the sensors, however overtime i plan to improve a lot on the design and firmware since this is just a v1 build of it. overtime i plan on adding more moods, maybe optional wifi modes that also pull planetary data and moon phase, and perhaps tell you what to shoot or an ideal setup to use.
+right now im only doing the most basic things with the sensors, however overtime i plan to improve a lot on the design and firmware since this is just a v1 build of it. overtime i plan on adding more moods, maybe optional wifi modes that also pull planetary data and moon phase, and perhaps tell you what to shoot or an ideal setup to use. iv already ordered both pcbs and all the parts for them, so the plan now is to build them, test them properly irl and keep developing them out from there.

 ## how does it work